 My life feels so much more enriched with the people experiences, and even the responsibilities that I have.
 So, it’s, it’s been such an amazing journey, and it has exceeded my imagination — which is pretty good!
 I have good imagination.

 EMILY: It’s amazing!
 So you read my book Dare to Decide recently — after you made this career leap.
 How it did it impact you?
 And what were some takeaways?

-GINETTE: It was really a nudge to move forward in some of the other things that I had been toying with, but I just hadn’t made a leap to do anything about.
+GINETTE: It was really a nudge to move forward in some of the other things that I had been toying with but hadn’t made a leap to do anything about.

-There was a few things that I really appreciated from the chapter of just dare to decide:
+There was a few things that I really appreciated from chapter 26 of Dare to Decide: